Keviannn/vimm-downloader/README.md

 Vimm's Lair serves ROMs through a vault page that points to a dedicated download server URL (`dlX.vimm.net`).
 This script automates the whole flow:

-1. Asks the user for the Vault's game ID, the download server ID and the download server game ID.
+1. Asks the user for the download server ID and the download server game ID.
 2. Resolves the download URL and reads the file name and size from the HTTP headers.
 3. Lets you pick a target platform from your local ROM library.
 4. Downloads the file with a progress bar.